 Life Changes That Warrant Review

-Several life changes may require you to review and potentially update your Power of Attorney.
+Several life changes may require you to review and potentially update your Lasting Power of Attorney.
 These include:

-- Significant shifts in your financial situation
+- Significant shifts in your financial situation — for example, receiving an inheritance, selling a business, or downsizing

 Keeping Documents Updated

-Step | Description |
+| Step | Description |

-2 | Consult with your attorney-in-fact and other relevant parties about the proposed changes. |
+| 2 | Discuss any proposed changes with your attorney(s) and other relevant family members. |

-4 | Notify your bank and other relevant institutions about the changes by providing them with the updated document. |
+| 4 | Notify your bank and other relevant institutions by providing them with the newly registered LPA document. |

 Costs Associated with Power of Attorney